aeraposo/Data-440-Raposo/project_2.md

                      crs = st_crs(uga_adm1))
 ```

 Before proceeding to plot these generated points, I compared the findings of my synthetic households within Kumi (generated above) to the actual households reported in the DHS data.
 In doing so, I found that the number of households in Kumi was being underpredicted by about 50 households (~102 vs ~150).
 This is likely due to the survey design and the fact that under 20,000 surveyed households were being used to represent all of Uganda (the general lack of data for Kumi contributed to this error).
 This presses one to consider how data may have been generalized by sampling so few people within this area.
 Can we really assume that this household sample is actually representative of Kumi as a whole?
 Perhaps is would be more realistic and representative of the actual population if we generated Kumi households based on a random sample of the rest of Uganda.
-In order to consider this possibility, I generated the below plot.
+In order to consider this possibility, I generated the below plot.<br/>

 ```
 kumi_analyze <- subset(hhs, location == "kumi")